sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

          Some Ruby code.

-   The directive's alias name :rst:dir:`sourcecode` works as well.
-This directive takes a language name as an argument.
-It can be `any lexer alias supported by Pygments <https://pygments.org/docs/lexers/>`_.
-If it is not given, the setting of :rst:dir:`highlight` directive will be used.
+   This directive takes a *language* name as an argument. :ref:`As discussed previously <syntax highlighting>`, it can be `any lexer alias supported by Pygments <https://pygments.org/docs/lexers/>`_.
+If no *language* is given, the setting of :rst:dir:`highlight` directive will be used.
 If not set, :confval:`highlight_language` will be used.

+   The :rst:dir:`sourcecode` directive is an alias for :rst:dir:`code-block`.
+   Docutils' :dudir:`code` directive provides a different, limited set of options.

    To display a code example *inline* within other text, rather than as a separate block, you can use the :rst:role:`code` role instead.

    .. versionchanged:: 2.0
       The ``language`` argument becomes optional.